FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Shopify/Shopify to Salesforce - Orders/long-description.md

 # Error Handling

 Each task is followed by an error check.
-If an error occurs while handling an order or a line item, the handling will stop, and next order or item will be taken for handling.
+If an error occurs while handling an order or a line item, the handling will stop, and the next order or item will be taken for handling.
 Any errors encountered will be displayed at the end of the process.
 If transient errors are expected, retries for Salesforce and Shopify connections can be enabled from the tasks.
 Transient errors are not handled.